MinaProtocol/mina/automation/terraform/monitoring/README.md

 #### Update Alert Receivers

 Alert receivers are reporting endpoints for messaging alert rules that are in violation, like *PagerDuty* pages, *incident* emails, SMS messages, or Discord notifications.
-A list of available receivers, along with their associated configuration documentation, can be found in the [Prometheus documentation](https://prometheus.io/docs/alerting/latest/configuration/).
-All receivers are configured in an *Alertmanager* service's receivers config that sets a series of alerting routes based on `match` and `match_re` (regular expression) qualifiers applied to incoming rule violations received by the service.
-Both PagerDuty and Discord webhook receivers are setup for receiving these rule violations and forwarding to their appropriate destinations and are configured in the [testnet-alert-receivers.yml.tpl](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-receivers.yml.tpl) file.
+You can find a list of available receivers and their associated configuration documentation in the [Prometheus Alertmanager configuration](https://prometheus.io/docs/alerting/latest/configuration/) documentation.

+Configure all receivers in an *Alertmanager* service receivers config to set a series of alerting routes based on `match` and `match_re` (regular expression) qualifiers that are applied to incoming rule violations received by the service.
+Both PagerDuty and Discord webhook receivers are set up to receive these rule violations and forward them to their appropriate destinations and are configured in the [testnet-alert-receivers.yml.tpl](https://github.com/MinaProtocol/mina/blob/develop/automation/terraform/modules/testnet-alerts/templates/testnet-alert-receivers.yml.tpl) file.

 Updates to testnet alert receivers typically involve 1 or more of the following tasks:
 * modify which testnets trigger Pagerduty incidents when alert rule violations occur